dottedmag/ppow/README.md

 whenever there's a change.
 There's a corresponding **@mods** variable that contains all changed files.

-Note the *+sigterm* flag to the daemon command.
+Note the `signal = "sigterm"` option.
 When devd receives a SIGHUP (the default signal sent by ppow), it triggers a browser livereload, rather than exiting.
 This is what you want when devd is being used to serve a web project you're hacking on, but when developing devd _itself_, we actually want